2017 German Open – Singles

 Martin Kližan was the defending champion, but withdrew before the tennis tournament began.

 Leonardo Mayer won the title, defeating Florian Mayer in the final, 6–4, 4–6, 6–3.
+In so doing, Mayer became the first, and to-date the only, Lucky Loser to win an ATP 500 tournament, which is the highest event any Lucky Loser has ever won.